apache/cordova-docs/docs/en/edge/cordova/notification/notification.beep.md

 -------------

   - Tizen implements beep by playing an audio file via the media API.
-  - This beep file must be short, named `beep.wav` and has to be located in a 'sounds' sub-directory of the application root disctory.
+  - This beep file must be short, named `beep.wav` and has to be located in a 'sounds' sub-directory of the application root directory.